Rapptz/discord.py/docs/api.rst

 .. function:: on_reaction_remove(reaction, user)

-    Called when a message has a reaction removed from it.
+    Called when a reaction is removed from a message.
 Similar to on_message_edit, if the message is not found in the internal message cache, then this event will not be called.

     .. note::

-        To get the message being reacted, access it via :attr:`Reaction.message`.
+        To get the :class:`Message` that the reaction was removed from, use :attr:`Reaction.message`.

     This requires both :attr:`Intents.reactions` and :attr:`Intents.members` to be enabled.